-The PRad experiment used Gas Electron Multiplier (GEM) based coordinate detectors, they consisted of a pair of large area $1.2 \text{ m} \times 0.6 \text{ m}$ three layer ionization chambers, with $\sim 100 \mu \text{m}$ position resolution.
+The PRad experiment used Gas Electron Multiplier (GEM) based coordinate detectors, they consisted of a pair of large area 1.2 m× 0.6 m three layer ionization chambers, with $\sim 100 \ \mu m$ position resolution.
 The chambers were designed and constructed by the University of Virginia group and are currently the largest such chambers to be used in a nuclear physics experiment.
 These GEM chambers provided more than a factor of 20 improvement in coordinate resolution and a similar improvement in the Q^2 resolution.
 They allowed unbiased coordinate reconstruction of hits on the calorimeter, including the transition region of the HyCal calorimeter.
 The GEM detectors also allowed us to use the lower resolution Pb-glass part of the calorimeter, extending the total Q^2 range covered at a single beam energy setting.

 The chambers were mounted to the front face of the HyCal calorimeter using a custom mounting frame.
 Each chambers had a 2-inch hole to allow the beam pipe to pass through the chambers.
 A pre-mixed gas of 70% Argon and 30% CO_2 was continuously supplied to the chambers.
-Photographs of the GEM detectors is shown in Fig. 17.
+Photographs of the GEM detectors are shown in Fig. 18.

-Figure 17: A GEM based coordinate detector used in the PRad experiment (left).
+Figure 18: A GEM based coordinate detector used in the PRad experiment (left).
 A photograph of the GEM chambers mounted to the front of the HyCal calorimeter (right).
 Here the GEM and HyCal have been moved downstream for technical service.